Note: In April 2021, the price to build a lightsaber at Savi’s Workshop went up to $219.99.

 There are four sleeves, from which the builder selects two.
 There are two emitters (for the end of the hilt where the blade comes out), from which the builder selects one.
 There are two pommel caps (to cover the end of the hilt), from which the builder selects one.
 And there are two sets of activation plates (fastened around the Kyber Crystal and used to turn the saber on and off) from which the builder also selects one.

 In the kit below, parts are, from left to right, chassis, sleeves, emitters, pummel caps, and activation plates.

 Can the hilt parts be interchanged?

-If you visit Savi’s more than once and end up with 2 or more hilts, all of those pieces are interchangeable.
+If you visit Savi’s more than once and end up with two or more hilts, all of those pieces are interchangeable.
 So you can take a sleeve from any theme and combine it with activation plates from a different theme, for example.
 Because you have two sleeves with any theme, you could also switch them around if you wanted a slightly different design but only purchased one lightsaber.

 What are the hilts made of?
 How much do they weigh?

 The lightsaber hilt parts are made entirely of metal.
 (The chassis inside is plastic.)
 The metal hilt parts come in various colors and textures.
 The hilt itself weighs over two pounds.